Sam-Guliker/webdesign/README.md

 ## HyperHTML
 To make it more modular and make it look like an app,
-I used `hyperHTML`. `HyperHTML` is a micro-lib that helps with these tasks.
+I used `hyperHTML`.
+[HyperHTML](https://github.com/WebReflection/hyperhtml) is a micro-lib that helps with these tasks.
-In addition, I also used the Hyperhtml app.
+In addition, I also used the [hyperhtml-app](https://github.com/WebReflection/hyperhtml-app).
 Hyperhtml app ensures that
 the routing is handled, this looks like how express does its routing.

 I also want to give a special thanks to [Kevin](https://github.com/kyunwang)